 The "E" Award

 The "E" Award for Export Service was awarded to the Michigan Economic Development Corporation's International Trade Program on May 22, 2017.
 The "E" and "E Star" Awards are the highest recognition any U.S. entity may receive for supporting export activity.Learn More about The "E" Award

-MEDC has seven Michigan international trade centers through a partnership with the Conference of Great Lakes and St. Lawrence Governors and Premiers.
+MEDC has six International Trade Centers through a partnership with the Great Lakes and St. Lawrence Governors and Premiers.
 These centers provide services to companies interested in expanding their export sales to the Arab Gulf, Brazil, Canada, China, Europe and Mexico.